SINGAPURA

 which in European heraldry signifies universal dominion, comes from Raffles'

-on the crest represent the award of the Order of the Golden Sword to Sir
+medallions on the crest represent the award of the Order of the Golden Sword

-Stamford Raffles by a Sumatran prince.
-One bears a message inscribed in
+to Sir Stamford Raffles by a Sumatran prince.
+One bears a message inscribed

 however, the arms are impaled with a chevron erminois between thee lions’